achntj/slimlist/README.md

 SlimList is a fast, minimal list and task manager built for clarity, focus, and full control (it's a glorified Todo List).

 Most productivity tools are bloated.
-MindList is lightweight, local, and distraction-free.
+SlimList is lightweight, local, and distraction-free.
 It gives you a private, organized space for everything from daily tasks to long-term planning.